adityapaul/remote-pay-android-hackathon/README.md

 ***Integration:***

-To integrate our Android Universal SDK in your project, you have two
+To integrate our Android Universal SDK in your project, you have two options:
-options:

-1)  Clone the remote-pay-android-hackathon repository and add a new module for your app into the project --- EASIER WAY
+- EASIER WAY: Clone the remote-pay-android-hackathon repository and add a new module for your app into the project

-    a.
-Clone remote-pay-android-hackathon
+  - Clone remote-pay-android-hackathon

-    b.
-Create a new module in the project
+  - Create a new module in the project

-    c.
-When prompted, select Phone & Tablet Module
+  - When prompted, select Phone & Tablet Module

-    d.
-Android Studio should automatically add your new module in the settings.gradle file.
+  - Android Studio should automatically add your new module in the settings.gradle file.
 If not, add the module that you created

-    e.
-In your module’s build.gradle file, add the following line under dependencies
+  - In your module’s build.gradle file, add the following line under dependencies

-        i.  compile project(':remote-pay-android-connector')
+    compile project(':remote-pay-android-connector')

     **Note: If you run the remote-pay-android-example-pos application you should keep the device in landscape orientation.
     If you rotate the device the app could crash.
 The app was originally written for landscape POS stations.**